U.S. shale producers promise both higher output and returns

 Emmanuel Kachikwu, Nigeria’s oil minister, warned at the last OPEC meeting in May that the group would “sit down again and look at what process it is we need to do” if U.S. shale output continues to weigh on global markets.

 Adding to the pressures, major oil companies that were late to recognize shale’s potential have brought their own resources to bear.
-Chevron Corp and Exxon Mobil Corp are setting out aggressive plans for U.S. shale production, especially in the Permian.
+Chevron Corp (CVX.N) and Exxon Mobil Corp (XOM.N)are setting out aggressive plans for U.S. shale production, especially in the Permian.

 Exxon, which more than doubled its Permian holdings earlier this year, plans to boost the number of drilling rigs there by 50 percent, to 30, by the end of next year.
 By 2020, Exxon expects its Permian oil production to rise 45 percent.